 Around 2003 I remember getting on a show for Fox called "30 Seconds To Fame".
 I got to try out my guitar/piano technique I had been doing for just over a year and 3-4 hours every night on.
 I lost to a guy jumping rope while bouncing off the ground with his butt muscles, it's a joke I still laugh about today.

 In 2005 and 2006 I got to showcase my freak show of guitar antics during the teachers performance at National Guitar Workshop.
 It's really the only video's I have of my playing live so luckily 2005 was a great performance.

 2010 = My band SAGE4 won the Hot Topic Battle Of The Bands and we went on to play in 70 Hot Topics in the mid west.
 Playing 70 acoustic shows and doing mostly 2 shows a day really taught me a bunch about touring.

-In 2015 I got to play at the Summer Slaughter Tour, that was a cool experience.
+In 2015 I got to play at the Summer Slaughter Tour with Never We See, that was a cool experience.

 What Bands Are You Currently In As Of 2017?